 - In a spoof of Citizen Kane, everybody spends the episode running around to find out what it means.
 It's the serial number on the camera.
 (Hoo-Moo5).

-- Fun with Acronyms: After a full episode of back-and-forth debate over the baby's name, Paul and Jamie are hit with inspiration when they hear this adage: Mothers Always Bring Extra Love.
+- After a full episode of back-and-forth debate over the baby's name, Paul and Jamie are hit with inspiration when they hear this adage: Mothers Always Bring Extra Love.
 Bingo.

 - In the finale, a rebelling Mabel tells her parents she's changing her name to Sonya - Some Other Name You Ass-(Paul and Jamie cover the last last bit with their gasps).

-- Godwin's Law: Paul uses this in "The Glue People" as a reason to vote for a different Mayor than Jaimie.
+- Godwin's Law: Paul uses this in "The Glue People" as a reason to vote for a different mayor than Jamie.